 The journey of faith is meant to be “interactive.”

 That’s what Jesus had in mind, for example, when he instituted the practice of communion.
-We don’t only hear or read about Christ’s sacrifice, we participate physically in celebrating it; we touch and eat and taste the bread and wine (or grape juice).
+We don’t just hear or read about Christ’s sacrifice, we participate physically in celebrating it.
+We touch and eat and taste the bread and wine (or grape juice).

 One of the benefits that the arts operating in the church offer is the ability to facilitate “interactive” faith experiences.
 The arts can enable a congregation to grasp a spiritual concept through physical experience.

 As part of a series on becoming Christian community, Indy Vineyard Church recently presented a message called “Weaving Community.”
-During the entire service–from opening announcements to closing ministry time–a weaver was weaving live on-stage using material contributed by the congregation.
+During the entire service–from opening announcements to closing ministry time–an artist was weaving live on-stage using material contributed by the congregation.

 During the message the speaker drew the congregant’s attention to the weaver to illustrate some of the elements that create an atmosphere for healthy community.